On the computation of geometric features of spectra of linear operators on Hilbert spaces: Essentials of the SCI Hierarchy and Preliminary Definitions

-for $z\in\mathbb{C}.$ Note that such a $g$ is always guaranteed to exist, however, the classification in the SCI hierarchy depends on whether one knows an estimate for $g$ or not.
-For example, in the self-adjoint and normal cases $g(x) = x$ is the trivial choice of $g$.
-Operators with $g(x) = x$ are known as $G_1$ in the operator theory literature and include the well studied class of hyponormal operators (operators with $A^*A-AA^*\geq0$) \cite{putnam1979operators}.
-It is known that if $A$ is $G_1$ then; if $\mathrm{Sp}(A)$ is real then $A$ is self-adjoint \cite{nieminen1962condition}, if $\mathrm{Sp}(A)$ is contained in the unit circle then $A$ is unitary \cite{donoghue1963problem} and if $\mathrm{Sp}(A)$ is finite then $A$ is normal \cite{stampfli1965hyponormal}.
-More generally, one can view the function $g$ as a measure of stability of the spectrum of $A$ through the formula
+for $z\in\mathbb{C}$, where $R(z,A)=(A-zI)^{-1}$.
+A simple compactness argument shows that such a $g$ always exists for any given $A\in\Omega_{\mathrm{B}}$.
+However, the classification of spectral problems in the SCI hierarchy generally depends on whether one knows an estimate for $g$ or not.
+For example, in the self-adjoint and normal cases, $g(x) = x$ is the trivial choice of $g$.
+Operators with $g(x) = x$ are known as $G_1$ and include the well studied class of hyponormal operators (operators with $A^*A-AA^*\geq0$) \cite{putnam1979operators}.
+A common assumption is that